 When it comes to South America travel, Peru is at the forefront of travelers’ wish-list, with incredible natural wonders like visiting the marvelous remains of the Incan empire in Machu Picchu or visiting the lush, biodiverse Amazon Rainforest which covers half of the country.
 Beyond ruins and rainforests, Peru has a lively, complex and impressive culture which blends and preserves thousands of years of indigenous traditions such as languages or indigenous foods, Hispanic roots and immigrant customs from the many cultures and influences from East to West.
 Whether you’re visiting picturesque colonial towns or experiencing delicacies from Peruvian chefs – don’t miss out on these six cultural experiences to include on your Peru itinerary:

-1. Visit the Monasterio Santa Catalina in Arequipa
+1. First Stop In Your Cultural Peru Itinerary: Visit the Monasterio Santa Catalina in Arequipa

 A marvel of colonial architecture, Arequipa’s Monasterio Santa Catalina should be a must-visit destination on every traveler’s Peru itinerary.
 Often nicknamed “the White City”, this ‘city within a city’ has a historic center and walls made of white volcanic rock, called sillar.
 But make no mistake, upon entering this picturesque landscape, you’ll find vivid and colorful streets filled with vibrant blues and bright reds, and architecture that will make you feel as though you’ve taken a step back 400 years in time.